ewmorr/diel_RNAseq/README.md

 ### mapping for read counts.
 Reads mapped per target length is input for downstream analyses

-#output mapped RNA reads per contig with samtools idxstats
+output mapped RNA reads per contig with samtools idxstats

 ```
 qsub ~/diel_RNAseq/map_diel_RNA_to_genes_read_counts.sh
 ```

-#Calculate mapped reads by annotations.
-As above except with read counts per contig not by per base coverage.
+Calculate mapped reads by annotations.
+(I.e., mapped reads per contig are summed by annotation category.)
 This will be input to statistical analyses

 ```
 qsub ~/diel_RNAseq/sum_read_counts_by_annotations.sh
 qsub ~/diel_RNAseq/sum_read_counts_by_single_annotation.sh
 ```

-#total read count mapped, total length of target reference contigs that were mapped to, and number of genes within an annotation are joined across samples and then reported within three different files (these are the files on Eric's laptop)
+total read count mapped, total length of target reference contigs that were mapped to, and number of genes within an annotation are joined across samples and then reported within three different files (these are the files on Eric's laptop)

 ```
 qsub ~/diel_RNAseq/join_ann_tables.sh